 What makes it so difficult

-The data needed to generate TCOR is typically stored across multiple systems, often with no easy way to join it all together.
+The data needed for calculation is typically stored across multiple systems, often with no easy way to join it all together.
 This can require the time-consuming task of building and merging numerous spreadsheets, each adding one more layer to the result.
 “Full disclosure, [a TCOR analysis is] not an easy exercise to do right,” says Patrick Walsh, executive VP and chief claims officer at York Risk Services Group in the Risk & Insurance article “Capturing the Best Data.”